Mapping the Stochastic Penal Colony: October 2021: Tweet-Da-F e

 \subsection{A Punishing Performance}

-Alas, Twitter's eminently reasonable policy was only a facade for selecting candidate users, or \emph{Condemned}, for the firm's personalized performance of punishment.
+Alas, Twitter's eminently reasonable policy was only a facade for selecting candidate users, or \emph{Condemned} in the most general meaning of the word, for the firm's personalized performance of punishment.

-As illustrated in Appendix~\ref{app:twitter-staging} on page~\pageref{app:twitter-staging} the set design was rather crude: The violative tweet is featured prominently on screen and demarcates the extent of the Condemned's Twitter for the duration of this performance.
+As illustrated in \REF{app:twitter-staging}, the set design was rather crude: The violative tweet was featured prominently on screen and demarcated the extent of the Condemned's Twitter for the duration of this performance.
 While Twitter's email notifying me of the violation claimed that, ``while in this state, you can still browse Twitter, but you're limited to only sending Direct Messages to your followers---no Tweets, Retweets, Fleets, follows, or likes'' (capitalization theirs), that was plainly false.
-The Condemned's Twitter brooks no other content or interaction but starting at the offending tweet.
+The Condemned's Twitter brooks no other content or interaction but staring at the offending tweet.

-While the set design lacks subtlety, it also was quite effective.
+While the set design lacks subtlety, it also is quite effective.
 It reminds the audience of the very transgression that started this performance.
-It reminds the audience of the only certain way out of one tweet limbo---admitting the violative character of the tweet and then deleting it.
+It also reminds the audience of the only certain way out of one-tweet-limbo---admitting the violative character of the tweet and then deleting it.
 And it reminds the audience of the final arbiter of account access (or lack thereof): Twitter and Twitter only.
-The set design also was surprisingly versatile.
+The set design also is rather versatile.
 By having a well-defined visual and attentive center, incidental text and \V{UI} widgets surrounding the one tweet that no one else can see may change without distracting from the overall message.
 Hence, after clicking ``cancel your appeal,'' the text below the one tweet that no one else can see turned into an acknowledgement of guilt combined with a button to ``delete'' that last vestige of violative content.